JaqiKal/pixavibe/README.md

 Main text is white (#ffffff).

-The main page background colour is an off shade of white (#f8f8f8).
+The main page background colour is a light shade of lilac (#e7d5e6;).

 <br>

 _<span style="color: blue;">[Back to Content](#table-of-contents)</span>_

 #### Typography

 The main font used on the website is "DM Sans".
 <br>

 _<span style="color: blue;">[Back to Content](#table-of-contents)</span>_

 #### Imagery

-The images on this website are §§§§§§§§§§§§§§§§
+The images on this website are made by DALL-E or if in post feed, private origin.
 <br>

 _<span style="color: blue;">[Back to Content](#table-of-contents)</span>_